DrGkill/Galera_check/README.md

 It can be used in conjuction with HAproxy or Proxysql.
 It also can be used for monitoring purpose and handle a text/plain output or a json output, making it more interactive.

+It retunrs a 200 OK HTTP status when it thinks the node is Ok else a 500 Internal Error HTTP status.

 ```
 # curl -i -H 'Accept: application/json' http://127.0.0.1
 HTTP/1.1 200 OK